techworkersco/twc-site-nl/content/resources/organize/index.en.md

 Once you've got more of your coworkers on board, you can start with actions and campaigns to build toward getting the workplace changes you want.

-### Tips
+### Tips for talking about organizing

-Try to remove the words "we", "I", and "us" from your vocabulary.
-Organizing is for you and your co-workers working for better work conditions for you and your co-workers.
-At an extreme, remove the word thank you, because the thanking can be done when the job is done and you have the conditions you want for you and your co-workers.
+- Always address the person you're talking with directly as _you_, or _you and your co-workers_.
+Avoid terms such as 'we', 'us', or 'I', because it removes the person you're speaking with from the picture.
+You and your co-workers can organize together for better work conditions at your workplace.
+- Weird one: be kind, but don't say 'thank you' to your co-worker _for the fact that they're organizing_.
+Your co-worker is not doing you a favour.
+You and your co-workers are together standing up to get the workplace changes you want.

 ## Join today

 Would you like to get started organizing at your workplace?
 Empower yourself by becoming a workplace organizer with the support from the Tech Workers Coalition!